ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms after 4pm.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms after 4pm.
 Mostly sunny.
 High near 90, with temperatures falling to around 86 in the
          afternoon.
-Southwest wind around 5 mph.
+West southwest wind around 5 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">